Viksvu/2D-SDL-Fighter-Game/README.md

 # 2D-SDL-Fighter-Game

 This is a simple two-player 2D fighter game developed using SDL (Simple DirectMedia Layer) and SDL_image.
 It’s a beginner-friendly project that demonstrates basic game development concepts like graphics, input handling, and game logic.
+It still needs a lot of improving but I'm happy with it.

 ## Features